 The SAP GRC and Microsoft Components

-Vitens’ new landscape leverages Microsoft Active Directory Domain Services to bridge between the access system of record (SAP Access Control) and other non-SAP applications.
-The case study presentation details examples from the project, and itemizes the job role functions, and group access requirements, that are conveyed as part of the provisioning process.
-Also included is a handy mapping example that follows how name information needs to be mapped, translated, and carried from SAP ERP HCM, to SAP GRC, and fully through to their LDAP process.
+Vitens’s new landscape leverages Microsoft Active Directory Domain Services to bridge between the access system of record (SAP Access Control) and other non-SAP applications.
+The case study presentation details examples from the project, and itemizes the job role functions and group access requirements that are conveyed as part of the provisioning process.
+Also included is a handy mapping example that follows how name information needs to be mapped, translated, and carried from SAP ERP HCM to SAP GRC and fully through to their LDAP process.
 “We are planning to maintain these mappings as we upgrade the various components of our system,” says Verloop.
-“On our roadmap timeline [refer to Figure 2], for example, you can see how we are planning to accommodate our implementation of SAP SuccessFactors solutions and take time in 2021 to update the mapping from our current SAP ERP HCM system.”
+“On our roadmap timeline (see Figure 2), for example, you can see how we are planning to accommodate our implementation of SAP SuccessFactors solutions and take time in 2021 to update the mapping from our current SAP ERP HCM system.”

 Building for the Future

-Improved future technology also comes with benefits: “We expect SAP Cloud Identity Access Governance will be sufficiently mature in 2022 to commit to moving to it in that timeframe, though SAP Customer Identity and Access Management may still remain out of our scope until later.”
-Verloop anticipates good functional value from the upgrade, and he says, “It’s been suggested that up to 70% of SAP’s current development efforts are already dedicated to cloud systems — we are looking forward to evaluating cloud-based access governance to streamline our architecture.”
+Improved future technology also comes with benefits: “We expect SAP Cloud Identity Access Governance will be sufficiently mature in 2022 to commit to moving to it in that time frame, though SAP Customer Identity and Access Management may still remain out of our scope until later,” says Verloop.
+He anticipates good functional value from the upgrade, and he says, “It’s been suggested that up to 70% of SAP’s current development efforts are already dedicated to cloud systems — we are looking forward to evaluating cloud-based access governance to streamline our architecture.”

 Advice for SAPinsiders